Online High School Summer Program

-The Summer High School Math Circle consists of two components - in-person and virtual classes: In-person classes will be held at Columbia University from 10am to 3pm each weekday and will include lunch from 12pm to 1pm.
+The Summer High School Math Circle consists of two options - in-person and virtual classes: In-person classes will be held at New York University from 10am to 3pm each weekday and will include lunch from 12pm to 1pm.
 Virtual classes run from 10am to 12pm and from 1pm to 3pm (with a break from 12pm to 1pm).

 Instructors and teaching assistants are amiable and helpful, and the atmosphere is open and collaborative.